jon-chua/PromoGo/README.md

 Inspired by the viral hit Pokemon Go, users go around capturing promotions for promo codes with the AR feature in PromoGo.
 This gamification component attracts users to use the app and spend more at stores using their newly captured promo codes.

+PromoGo was developed as part of the Visa Virtual Hackathon during the Visa Summer Internship programme 2020.

 ## Visa APIs used

 We have used the Visa Merchant Locator API to locate participating merchants, as well as the Visa Direct API for seamless in-app purchases.